 While this may be true, it’s not a completely dire situation.
 Technology can help massively in both circumstances.
 Make sure you’re investing in tools that are:

 - Cloud based/Accessible

-This type of technology could include virtual collaboration tools, a Human Resource Management System (HRIS), or anything that could better enable your employees to work remotely.
+This type of technology could include virtual collaboration tools, email management tools, a Human Resource Management System (HRIS), or anything that could better enable your employees to work remotely.
 This also presents the issue of staying connected and keep your organizational culture intact when employees don’t have the ability to socialize and connect on a more casual level.
 Being able to nurture your culture and employee well-being while working remotely is just as important as providing the flexibility itself.

 It’s very easy to be focused on “just getting through it” when dealing with a crisis.
 That being said, a more strategic perspective is always preferred.
 It is important to note that companies need to suppress the desire to be reactive in cases like this and take the time to properly vet any software purchases to ensure there are long term benefits to the investments they are making.
 When looking at something like working remotely, this is a trend which has started to become the new standard in the modern workplace.
 Thinking more long-term and enabling your employees, leadership, and HR teams to embrace this change will set up your company for success well into the future.